PennLINC/Larsen_EI_Development/README.md

-# Guide the E:I development project
+# The development of the E:I ratio: a guide to analysis scripts.
 The goal of this project is to measure the development of the E:I ratio using fMRI.
 First, we use a pharmalogical imaging dataset with the GABAergic benzodiazepine alprazolam to empirically generate a multivariate model for the effect of shifts in the E:I ratio on patterns of fMRI connectivity.
 We then apply this model to a large developmental and assess how model-predicted E:I ratio changes with age.
 This is a guide to the scripts used to execute the primary  analyses.

 ## File overview